-Silicone sealant – it’s the clever stuff that keeps water from escaping out into places it shouldn’t.
+Silicone sealant is the clever stuff that keeps water from escaping out into places it shouldn’t.
 Typically you might think of silicone for sealing the edge around a shower tray or bath, but it’s also used around windows and in the kitchen too.
-You’ll find it anywhere that requires a water-tight seal.
+So you’ll find it anywhere that requires a water-tight seal.

 Whilst silicone sealant is hard-wearing stuff; eventually, it will need replacing.
 Too much abrasive cleaning can slowly wear it away, and when used in bathroom situations, it can also discolour and even be prone to a bit of mould.

 Tools & Materials